top of page

 nature becomes home again,

-and joy becomes part of everyday life.
+and joy becomes part of everyday life again.

 Where curiosity creates the future.

-Children need support,
+Children need guidance,

-but no confinement.
+but not confinement.

 They need orientation,

-but no pressure.
+but not pressure.

 They need freedom,